tobeva/tobeva.com/content/blog/2022-02-26-se-radio/index.md

 As a host you can come up with topics and find your own guests, but pitches for shows are constantly coming in from the outisde as well.
 Interestingly a lot are submitted by PR representatives.
-If approved by Robert these topics and guests are available first-come first-serve basis to any host.
+If approved by Robert, these topics and guests are available first-come first-serve basis to any host.

 For my first five shows only one was my own topic and guest, although I